fanaSiegl/idiada_tools_doc/res/source/index.rst

 MS Office tools
 ---------------
-.. _pptCreateFromXls (V.3.0.0, local): ./CZ/MS_Office_tools/pptCreateFromXls/pptCreateFromXls.html
+.. _pptCreateFromXls: ./CZ/MS_Office_tools/pptCreateFromXls/pptCreateFromXls.html

-`pptCreateFromXls (V.3.0.0, local)`_ - Python script for generation of Powerpoint presentation based on CSV or Excel, or updating existing presentation with new pictures
+`pptCreateFromXls`_ - Python script for generation of Powerpoint presentation based on CSV or Excel, or updating existing presentation with new pictures

-.. _pptCreateFromXls (V.2.0.0, remote IN): ./IN/MS_Office_tools/pptCreateFromXls/pptCreateFromXls.html

-`pptCreateFromXls (V.2.0.0, remote IN)`_ - Python script for generation of Powerpoint presentation based on CSV.

 Material tools